 What is at least somewhat amusing is that JDA, which sells this promotion management software, also sells forecasting software.
 However, once again,

 JDA’s marketing literature on promotion management software makes no mention of the overhead and complexity that all of these complicated promotions create for forecasting generally.
-Therefore, just as with the corporate buyers of software that often work towards conflicting objectives, JDA as a software vendor does the same thing in its software lines.
-It offers functionality to Sales and Marketing that optimizes their needs at the expense of forecasting, while offering a forecasting solution that then attempts to deal with the extra forecasting complexity driven by the promotions that the company can now run more of because they purchased JDA’s promotion management software.
+Therefore, just as with the corporate buyers of software that often work towards conflicting objectives, JDA, as a software vendor, does the same thing in its software lines.
+It offers functionality to Sales and Marketing that optimizes their needs at the expense of forecasting.
+While providing a forecasting solution that then attempts to deal with the extra forecasting complexity driven by the promotions that the company can now run more of because they purchased JDA’s promotion management software.
 All of this is covered in detail in the book Promotions Forecasting: Techniques of Forecast Adjustments in Software.

 “CPG companies often spend anywhere from 8 percent to 20 percent of revenue on promotions.
 Various studies suggest that anywhere from 25 to 70 percent of CPG suppliers’ trade promotion spend (their expenditure) is ineffective.
 Some quick math suggests that for every billion dollars in revenue, at least $20 million to $50 million, and likely significantly more, is being poorly spent.
 That is a substantial amount of money that could be better applied to product innovation or other more significant drivers of growth and brand equity.” – Uncovering the Hidden Costs of Trade

-However, the root cause of promotion variability cannot be addressed because, at the majority of US and European companies, supply chain does not have any influence over the number of promotions run by Sales and Marketing.4 No control chart will help with this type of unevenness because it requires confrontation with the Sales and Marketing entities that are responsible for the unevenness.
+However, the root cause of promotion variability cannot be addressed because, at the majority of US and European companies, supply chain does not have any influence over the number of promotions run by Sales and Marketing.
+4 No control chart will help with this type of unevenness.
+After all, it requires a confrontation with the Sales and Marketing entities that are responsible for the unevenness.

 “We have found that trade promotions can play havoc with the sales forecasting process, creating promotion-driven seasonality in historical sales data when distributors increase their inventories in response to periodic price promotions from manufacturers rather than to anticipated increases in consumer demand.” – Sales Forecasting Management

-If you read a typical book or article that covers this topic, there is often a great willingness to point out that the product database has “exploded” and that product life cycles are decreasing, but a great unwillingness to explain why this is the case.
-The reader is left with the definite impression that all of these changes are driven by the market, when in actual fact, companies themselves, and more specifically Sales and Marketing within these companies, are driving these changes.
-I believe that it is misleading the reader to not point out that much of these changes are in fact self-imposed by the company itself.
+If you read a typical book or article that covers this topic, there is often a great willingness to point out that the product database has “exploded” and that product life cycles are decreasing, but a remarkable unwillingness to explain why this is the case.
+The reader is left with the definite impression that all of these changes are driven by the market, when in fact, companies themselves, and more specifically Sales and Marketing within these companies, are driving these changes.
+I believe that it is misleading the reader not to point out that much of these changes are, in fact, self-imposed by the company itself.

 Products that have a very stable history exist at the other end of the continuum of forecast difficulty.
-Typically, it is very easy to forecast for products with a stable demand history; however, if this is the case, actively forecasting the product does not add very much value to supply planning (the ultimate consumer of the demand plan) because a product with stable demand history does not need to be forecasted.
+Typically, it is effortless to forecast for products with a stable demand history.
+However, if this is the case, actively forecasting the product does not add very much value to supply planning (the ultimate consumer of the demand plan) because a product with stable demand history does not need to be forecasted.
 Products with stable demand can be managed effectively and efficiently with reorder point logic, where orders are based upon a reorder point or a reorder period.
 Intermittent – or “lumpy” – demand is one of the most common features of a product’s demand history that makes a product unforecastable.
 Service parts are the best-known example of a product with lumpy demand.
 However, I have come across intermittent demand in many different types of companies.
 For instance, one of my clients was a textbook publisher.
-A large percentage of their product database had an intermittent demand history, which would normally not be expected of this type of product.
-However, due to the fact that different US states buy textbooks in large volumes whenever funding comes through, the demand ends up being quite unpredictable for many books.
+A large percentage of their product database had an intermittent demand history, which would typically not be expected of this type of product.
+However, because different US states buy textbooks in large volumes whenever funding comes through, the demand ends up being quite unpredictable for many books.
 A school system will not make any purchase for some time and then will buy many textbooks all at once.
 For example, California is on a seven-year procurement cycle, which means they wait seven years between purchases.

 Managing Products With No Forecast With Supply Planning

-When speaking of supporting supply planning, it is in fact not necessary to forecast the entire product database.
+When speaking of supporting supply planning, it is, in fact, not necessary to forecast the entire product database.
 This leads directly to the question of when to use Lean versus MRP.
-However, the vast majority of companies think that they should and they do so.
+However, the vast majority of companies think that they should, and they do so.
 The only products that can be forecasted using statistical forecasting are those that have a discernible pattern of demand, and not all products have this.
 Without a discernable pattern, no mathematical forecasting method can beat a many-period moving average.
-In many cases, the most effective approach of dealing with products that are very hard to forecast (or so easy to forecast that forecasting becomes unnecessary) is to simply remove their forecast from the supply planning process – although they will typically still be forecasted by the demand planning systems – and these forecasts can be used for other purposes.
+In many cases, the most effective approach of dealing with products that are very hard to forecast (or so easy to forecast that forecasting becomes unnecessary) is to remove their forecast from the supply planning process.
+Although they will typically still be forecasted by the demand planning systems – and these forecasts can be used for other purposes.

 These product location combinations can be placed on reorder point planning.
 At one company I consulted for, reorder point planning could have been used for around half of the product database.
-The percentage varies by the product type and the activities of the company, among other variables.
+The percentage varies with the product type and the activities of the company, among other variables.
 Reorder point planning works for both items with uniform consumption and erratic consumption.
-In the case of difficult to forecast items, they have an erratic demand history.
-The reorder quantity is therefore high and the safety stock is high.
-Because it cannot be predicted when demand will arrive, there is no other solution than to carry a large amount of stock (relative to average monthly demand) in order to be able to fulfill demand when it arrives.
+In the case of difficult to forecast items, they have an unstable demand history.
+The reorder quantity is therefore high, and the safety stock is high.
+Because it cannot be predicted when demand will arrive, there is no other solution than to carry a large amount of stock (relative to average monthly demand) to be able to fulfill demand when it arrives.

 This is simple to do with reorder point planning.
 For stable items, the amount of stock (average monthly demand) is low.
-Safety stock is relatively low.
-Therefore, reorder points actually work for both types of demand history; however the distinction is how high, relative to average demand, the stocking level can be set, as well as the reorder quantity (or reorder duration).
+The safety stock is relatively low.
+Therefore, reorder points work for both types of demand history; however, the distinction is how high, relative to average demand, the stocking level can be set, as well as the reorder quantity (or reorder duration).